CodeReclaimers/neat-python/docs/module_summaries.rst

       configuration parameter from the appropriate configuration file :ref:`section <configuration-file-sections-label>`.
 Parsing varies depending on the type.

       :param str section: The section name, taken from the `__name__` attribute of the class to be configured (or ``NEAT`` for those parameters).
-      :param object config_parser: The configuration parser to be used.
+      :param config_parser: The configuration parser to be used.
+      :type config_parser: :datamodel:`instance <index-48>`
       :return: The configuration parameter value, in stringified form unless a list.
       :rtype: str or list